abrhambas01/papeer-repo/specs.md

 **The main idea here is that**

-**let students (university/collegee/shs) / ordinary people like you and me.. post their thesis / research papers / researches on our portal**
+**The website will let students (university/collegee/shs) / ordinary researches from people like you and me.. post their researches thesis / research papers / researches on our portal**
->  professors, scientists, research experts from all over the world can make suggestions to the paper/research posted on site and they can  collaborate with it right away.
+>  professors, scientists, research experts from all over the world can make recommendations to the paper/research posted on site and they can  collaborate with it right away.

+- The process of collaboration can be done in Google Docs if the student / person  accepts the collaboration request from the experts / professors they(the research experts) would immediately see the google docs link. ( Basic Stuff )

 - we can add a social issue section in the Publish New Research Section in which ordinary people can submit their own researches that can help improve their community